clrs1/Quad-Ex-Leg-Improvement/README.md

 # Quad-Ex-Leg-Improvement
 This repository contains the Fusion 360 design, sliced print files, and test setup for the Quad-Ex leg improvements (Prototyping May 2025).
 The improvements focus on reducing play by adding side pockets and extra bearings to the original design.
-Below a description how to assemble the Quad-Ex.
+Below is a description of how to assemble the Quad-Ex leg.

 Design folder:
 - Fusion 360 design, sliced print files, and 3D-printing settings.